 Are You Cutting Back Your Ornamental Grasses Too Soon?

-At least, not yet!
+Steve (my husband) has a real problem with this!
 Many gardeners cut back their grasses at the end of the summer when tidying up the rest of their garden beds for fall and winter.
 Gardening service professionals seem to be some of the biggest offenders.
-When you cut back your grasses too soon, you are missing out on one of ornamental grasses best features.
-It’s winter beauty!
+We’ll be driving along in the fall and he’ll see some grasses that have been cut back or are actively being cut back and he’ll just go off!
+“You’re missing out on the best part” etc… But Steve’s right! (this time anyway) When you cut back your grasses too soon, you are missing out on one of ornamental grass’s best features.
+Their fall and winter beauty!
 Nothing catches the frost of a cold winters day like the bronzed plumes of a Maidengrass or a Red Fountain Grass.
 Small clumping grasses often stay evergreen for at least part of the winter depending on your climate, offering structure in the garden when most other plants are dormant.
 Other types of grass turn a gorgeous golden and carry their plumes well through winter weather.
 Don’t cut your grasses back too early, or you may miss out on enjoying your garden well into winter.

 When to Cut Back Ornamental Grasses

 Of course, you will have to cut them back eventually.
 This is healthier for the grasses and generates a fresh look to the plant come spring.
 But wait until late winter or early spring for most grasses.
 If you live in a heavy snow area, you may have no choice but to cut taller grasses back earlier to prevent them from being toppled over by the weight of the snow.
 But for the rest of you, put down the shears!
 If you employ a landscape maintenance company, be sure to let them know you do not want your grasses cut back in the fall, or they will do it automatically to consolidate their work.